-At this time staff would like to request that the City Council set a public hearing date of March 4, 2019 to consider the approval of these amendments to Chapters 17, 18, and 19 of the land development code for the accommodation of the Pepin Creek Sub-area.
+At this time staff would like to request that the City Council consider and approve this amendment to Chapter 19 of the land development code revising the Residential Mixed Density zoning category city-wide and for the accommodation of the Pepin Creek Sub-area.

-Motion to set a public hearing date of March 4, 2019 to consider Ordinance 1576 which amends Chapter 19.16 of the Lynden Municipal Code to revise the standards associated with the Residential Mixed Density (RMD) zoning category in anticipation of the development of the Pepin Creek Sub-area.
+Motion approve Ordinance 1576 which amends Chapter 19.16 of the Lynden Municipal Code to revise the standards associated with the Residential Mixed Density (RMD) zoning category city-wide and in anticipation of the development of the Pepin Creek Sub-area.